tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/Activities/11-Stu_Risky_Business/README.md

 1. Load CSV data into Pandas using `read_csv` for each file.

+2. Prepare the data by dropping null values and setting `Date` as the index.

 2. Calculate daily returns for each portfolio.

 3. Concat both DataFrames containing daily returns into one DataFrame.